phalcon/documentation/docs/di.md

 ## Registering Services

 The framework itself or the developer can register services.
 When component A requires component B (or an instance of its class) to operate, it can request component B from the container, rather than creating a new instance of component B.

 This approach offers the following advantages:

-* We can easily replace a component with one created by ourselves or a third party.
+* We can replace a component with one created by ourselves or a third party.
 * We have full control of the object initialization, allowing us to set these objects as needed before delivering them to components.
 * We can get global instances of components in a structured and unified way.

 Services can be registered using several types of definitions.
-Below we explore the different ways that services can be
+Below we explore the different ways that services can be registered:
-registered:

 ### String

 This type expects the name of a valid class, returning an object of the specified class, if the class is not loaded it will be instantiated using an autoloader.
 This type of definition does not allow to specify arguments for the class constructor or parameters:

 ```php
 <?php